-19 http://ec.europa.eu/enterprise/index_en.htm
+19 http://ec.europa.eu/enterprise/index en.htm

-- Directive 2006/42/EC: Machinery Directive.
+- Directive 2006/95/EC: Low Voltage Directive.
+This provides common broad objectives for safety regulations, so that electrical equipment will be acceptable for use in all EU countries. - Directive 2004/108/EC: Electromagnetic Compatibility Directive.
+This sets the essential requirements for all electrical and electronic equipment that may interfere with other equipment or that may be interfered with by other equipment.
+The directive states that the result must be a device that cannot be disturbed by electromagnetic interference and that in itself limits the generation of interference in such a way that the other equipment is not disturbed by it. - Directive 2006/42/EC: Machinery Directive.
 This is written to promote the design of machinery that is as safe as possible according with the current status of technological development.
 This directive applies to machines generally defined as devices with at least one moving part, containing actuators, control, and power circuits.
 Exceptions to the Machinery Directive exist and are normally covered by other regulations, as well as machines in which the main risk is of electrical origin (in which case only the Low Voltage Directive would apply).
 Machines with increased risk (due to high power, mass, speed, etc.) must be certified by a Notified Body.
 Most robots to date have been classified as machines and hence the robot safety standards are designed to give guidance for complying with this directive.
 One of the key issues is how the wide variety of human-robot interaction can be achieved with the appropriate level of safety measures in place. - Directive 2001/104/EC: Medical Device Directive.
 This harmonises the laws relating to medical devices within the EU.
-The key issue to note here is the definition of a medical device, which is the following: - "any instrument, apparatus, appliance, software, material or other article, whether used alone or in combination, together with any accessories, including the software intended by its manufacturer to be used specifically for diagnostic and/or therapeutic purposes and necessary for its proper application, intended by the manufacturer to be used for human beings for the purpose of: - diagnosis, prevention, monitoring, treatment or alleviation of disease, - diagnosis, monitoring, treatment, alleviation of or compensation for an injury or handicap, investigation, replacement or modification of the anatomy or of a physiological process, - control of conception, - and which does not achieve its principal intended action in or on the human body by pharmacological, immunological or metabolic means, but which may be assisted in its function by such means." - Directive 2009/48/EC: Toy Directive.
+The key issue to note here is the definition of a medical device, which is the following: - Any instrument, apparatus, appliance, software, material or other article, whether used alone or in combination, together with any accessories, including the software intended by its manufacturer to be used specifically for diagnostic and/or therapeutic purposes and necessary for its proper application, intended by the manufacturer to be used for human beings for the purpose of: - diagnosis, prevention, monitoring, treatment or alleviation of disease - diagnosis, monitoring, treatment, alleviation of or compensation for an injury or handicap, investigation, replacement or modification of the anatomy or of a physiological process - control of conception and which does not achieve its principal intended action in or on the human body by pharmacological, immunological or metabolic means, but which may be assisted in its function by such means."

+Directive 2009/48/EC: Toy Directive.
 This directive establishes the safety assessment that manufacturers need to carry from analysing the various hazards that a toy may present.
 This includes consideration of chemical, physical, mechanical, electrical, flammability, hygienic and radioactivity hazards, and an assessment of the potential exposure to them.
 Some toy robots exist and clearly need to be regulated under this directive.

 The Medical Directive is particularly relevant to assistive and medical robotics development.
 Any robot designed to meet a medical need must be regulated as a medical device (under this Medical Device Directive) rather than as a machine (under the Machinery Directive).
 Plans have also been announced that would extend this directive in the future.
-The implication is that that future medical robots will need to meet new and more stringent requirements.
+The implication is that that future medical robots will also need to meet new and more stringent requirements.